rt2zz/react-native-addressbook/README.md

 Interact with the iOS AddressBook

 ## API
 `checkPermission` (callback) - checks app's permission to access AddressBook.
 `requestPermission` (callback) - requests app permission to access AddressBook.
-`getContacts` (callback) - returns *all* contacts as an array of objects.
+`getContacts` (callback) - returns *all* contacts as an array of objects
 `addContact` (contact, callback) - adds a contact to the AddressBook.

 ## Usage Example
 ```js